-- 7.1.
-The Group is to ensure that Employees are informed about and understand this Policy, including applicable local procedures and requirements, and that there is a clear escalation procedure for reporting actual or suspected breaches of this Policy and suspicious activity.
-Each Group company is to make this Policy available to all Employees (whether in hard copy or online) and to provide briefings to new Employees.
-Employees should receive regular training relating to fraud and bribery risks faced by their organisation, as well as compliance with laws, regulations and standards of conduct which are relevant to their field of business. - 7.2.
-It is every Employee's responsibility to counter fraud and bribery by complying with this Policy. - 7.3.
-It is the responsibility of every manager to communicate this Policy.
+- 8.1 The management of each company within the Group have to ensure that Employees are informed about and understand this Policy, including applicable local procedures and requirements, and that there is a clear escalation procedure for reporting actual or suspected breaches of this Policy and suspicious activity.
+All Employees must be provided with this Policy (whether in hard copy or online) and Human Resources Department should provide briefings to new Employees. - 8.2 Employees should receive regular training regarding anti-corruption.